Dan Barry and The Kelly Gang

 1. Dan Barry's The Kelly Gang

-On Boxing Day, 26 December 1906, actor and theatrical manager Dan Barry (1851-1908) - born John Ringrose Atkins in Dublin on 29 May 1851 and pictured at right from 6 January 1898 - presented his World-Wide Wonder Show at the Town Hall, Hobart.
-Included on the mixed program was a film entitled The Kelly Gang.
+Dan Barry was born John Ringrose Atkins in Dublin on 29 May 1851.
+The only image we have of him is the picture above, which is dated 6 January 1898.
+From the 1870s Barry began acting and performing in travelling shows through eastern Australia.
+Eventually he can to manage his own theatrical production company and this brought him, at the end of 1906, to presenting The Kelly Gang film.
 Precious little information on the content and length of the film was provided by Barry in newspaper advertisements and puff pieces promoting the show during its run through into early 1907.
-It is therefore something of a mystery to historians of early Australian silent cinema who have declared Millard Johnson and W. A. Gibson production of The Story of the Kelly Gang (1906) to be the first Ned Kelly film and the world's first full-length narrative feature presentation.
+It is therefore something of a mystery to historians of early Australian silent cinema who have traditionally declared that Millard Johnson and W. A. Gibson's production of The Story of the Kelly Gang (1906) was the first Ned Kelly film to be made in Australia, and the world's first full-length narrative feature presentation.
+That is all correct.
+However, where the Barry film fits into this story remains unclear.

-There has been much debate over the years regarding Barry's involvement in the release of this footage of The Kelly Gang during December 1906 and through the early part of 1907.
-The jury definitely remains out and may, in fact, never be recalled (Gaunson 2010).
-There is doubt as to whether any Kelly film, or films, were produced and released in Australia prior to the Mallard Johnson and W. A. Gibson made film which premiered at the Athenaeum Theatre, Melbourne, and the Town Hall, Adelaide, on 26 December 1906 - the same day as Barry's film - though therein under the theatrical direction of the firm of J. & N. Tait.
-Was there any connection between Barry and the Johnson and Gibson produced footage and film?
+There has been much debate over the years regarding Barry's involvement in the release of The Kelly Gang footage during December 1906 and through the early part of 1907.
+The jury definitely remains out as to its origins, and may never be recalled (Gaunson 2010).
+Was there any connection between the Johnson and Gibson produced footage and Barry's film?
 It would appear so, at least according to The Powerhouse Museum, Sydney.
 Its webpage Early Australian Cinema states the following in regard to Barry's involvement in this release, apparently based on information contained in Eric Reade's Early Australian Silent Film: A Pictorial History (1970):

 In 1906 Dan Barry and Charles Tait of Melbourne produced and directed The Story of the Kelly Gang, a silent film that ran continuously for a breathtaking 80 minutes, definitely the world's first feature film.
 It wasn't until 1911 that other countries began to make feature films.
 By this time Australia had made 16 full length feature films.

-A scan of Reade's book by the present author did not locate any specific connective reference, and no other such record is known which lists Barry as one of the producers of that film.
-Stephen Gaunson, in his 2010 PhD theses on the various Ned Kelly movies released between 1906 and 2003, goes further, citing Ina Bertrand and others in attempting to unravel this early Australian cinematic who-dun-nit, though it nowhere references Barry:
+Apart from the inaccuracy of the first line of this paragraph, a scan of Reade's book by the present author did not locate any specific connective reference, and no other such record is known which lists Barry as one of the producers of the 1906 Melbourne film.
+Stephen Gaunson, in his 2010 PhD theses on the various Ned Kelly movies released between 1906 and 2003, goes further, citing Ina Bertrand and others in attempting to unravel this early Australian cinematic who-dun-nit, though it nowhere references Barry and also opens with an since disproven statement concerning the "Perth Fragment":

 Before Charles Tait's 1906 film, at least one other Kelly film had been produced.
 Bertrand entitled its remaining footage as "the Perth Fragment‟, as it seems to have been shot in Western Australia and was registered as the proprietors of copyright on December 14, 1906 (Fotheringham, 1987: 32).
 This footage can now be viewed at the National Film & Sound Archive in Canberra.
 The existing footage of "the Perth Fragment" includes Aaron Sherritt betraying the Kellys, and according to Routt, this film was based on either the play The Kelly Gang or the Career of Ned Kelly, the Ironclad Bushranger of Australia (1898) produced and written by Arnold Denham, or Hands Up!
 Or Ned Kelly and His Gang or The Iron-Clad Bushranger (1903) produced by E. I. Cole (Routt, 2003a).
 Eric Irvin writes that The Kelly Gang (1898) ran at the Opera House for a further twenty-eight performances making thirty-five for its first production.
 It had a repeat run of eleven performances at the same theatre in 1907, having in the meantime played all over Australia‟ (Irvin, 1981: 82).
 Indicated by reviews, the play represented the Kellys as typical avengers who "kill for killing sake‟ (Routt, 2003a).
 The Mitchell Library currently holds the original manuscript of The Kelly Gang (1898).
 Denham's play had led to other plays that celebrated the subject of "lawlessness‟, and certainly, he could have inspired Cole's own Kelly play (Irvin, 1981: 82).
 Routt states that "it would not have been out of the question for Cole's company to have been touring with this production in Western Australia in 1906 – just as it would not be out of the question for Barry to have been in Western Australia with his "cold-blooded‟ Kelly revival the year before ...‟ (Routt, 2003a).
 "The Perth Fragment" was most likely titled "The Kelly Gang‟ and probably it was not a feature film.
 Most possibly, it was a short in the tradition of other bushranging films like Joseph Perry's Bush ranging in North Queensland (1904) and the American Western The Great Train Robbery (Edwin Porter, 1903).
 Routt describes the Gang from "the Perth Fragment‟ as "vile fellows, not like heroes at all‟ (Routt, 2003a).
 On the same evening as the Taits Melbourne premiere, a film titled The Kelly Gang seems to have premiered at the Hobart Town Hall; however, it is not known whether this was another copy of the Taits film or perhaps "the Perth Fragment" (Ina Bertrand and Routt, 2007: 36).
 It was presented by Dan Barry and Robert Hollyford.

 Also of interest in the above Gaunson quote is the mention of the date of the supposed Western Australian copyright claim as 14 December 1906.
 This is the same date as the Barry and Hollyford The Kelly Gang letterpress poster copyright claim, entered at the Victorian Patents Office on that date and illustrated below.
+No such Western Australian copyright claim has been located.

-Official copyright registration of a The Kelly Gang letterpress poster by Robert Hollyford and Dan Barry, 14 December 1906.
+Official copyright registration of a The Kelly Gang letterpress poster by Robert Hollyford and Dan Barry, 14 December 1906. |

-Barry had been presenting films throughout 1906 and may have developed a working relationship with the Johnson and Gibson film exchange, which had been in operation since around 1904, though he is also known to have imported films himself (refer the Barry, Kelly & Bio-pictures section below).
+Barry had been presenting films throughout 1906 and may have developed a working relationship with the Johnson and Gibson film exchange, which had been in operation since 1901, though he is also known to have imported films himself (refer the Barry, Kelly & Bio-pictures section below).
 Barry's own announcement regarding the premiere of his The Kelly Gang footage appeared in Hobart's The Mercury on 18 December 1906 (Article; Advertisement) and 20 December 1906.
-This took place in connection with the opening in Tasmania's capital of his World Wide Wonder Show, which premiered in Colac near Melbourne on 5 October 1906 and had been touring since.
+This took place in connection with the opening in Tasmania's capital of his World Wide Wonder Show, which had premiered in Colac near Melbourne on 5 October 1906 and been touring since.

 Dan Barry's World-Wide Wonder Show.